To learn more about joining us, email us today and someone will contact you: firstname.lastname@example.org

 What about union dues?

-Dues in SEIU Local 668 are 1.39% of our gross pay, not including overtime, plus a dollar.
-So for every $100 we make, we pay $1.39 in dues plus a dollar – which goes into a workers defense fund.
 No one pays union dues until we vote to approve our contract.
 Union dues are how we make the union work for us.
 Dues are used to negotiate contracts, communicate with and mobilize our members to make our union the strongest it can be.
+Current dues rates.